Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Results

 When the SS happens, $\phi$ deviates from unity, which prompts the second collapse and bounce.
-Although the second-bounce density is smaller than $QCD(GR)$, strong shock waves (panel (d)) are still energetic to unbound some of the PNS materials amounting to $\sim0.1$\,$M_\odot$ (panel (b)).
+The second-bounce produces strong shock waves (panel (d)) and unbound some of the PNS materials amounting to $\sim0.1$\,$M_\odot$ (panel (b)).
 Panel (d) shows that those ejecta possess $E_{\rm exp}\sim2\times10^{51}$\,ergs at $t_{\rm pb}\sim520$\,ms in $B20m11$.

 After the first SS, we find an interesting phenomenon in $B20m14$: recurrent SSs.
 At $t_{\rm pb}\sim630$\,ms, $\varphi_c$ suddenly increases again, which induces the (third) collapse.
 The reason of the second SS can be explained by the decrease of $M_{\rm PNS}$ at the first SS and also by the value of $B=20$.
 As discussed in \cite{Shibata_JFBD_14}, the requisites for the SS inside NSs are a sufficiently high compactness of PNS and a large value of $-T\sim \rho$.
 Therefore, the decreases both in compactness and density hinder the scalar waves condensation.
 Indeed from panel (c), $\varphi_c$ quickly decreases from $\mathcal O(1)$ to $\lesssim\mathcal O(10^{-1})$ after the first SS.
-However, after this, the mass accretion still continues and steadily increases both $\rho_{\rm c}$ and $M_{\rm PNS}$, resulting in the second SS at $t_{\rm pb}\sim630$\,ms. The second SS again induces strong shock waves and boosts $E_{\rm exp}$ by $\sim2\times10^{51}$\,erg.
+Afterward, however, the mass accretion still continues and increases both $\rho_{\rm c}$ and $M_{\rm PNS}$, resulting in the second SS at $t_{\rm pb}\sim630$\,ms. The second SS again induces strong shock waves and boosts $E_{\rm exp}$ by $\sim2\times10^{51}$\,erg.
 Also in $B20m14$, we witness the explosion.
-However, the prompt SS, which is before the shock stagnation and thus during when the mass accretion rate is still high, avoids the significant PNS mass loss and $\varphi_c$ keeps $\mathcal O(1)$ afterward.
+However, the prompt SS, which occurs before the shock stagnation and thus during when the mass accretion rate is still high, avoids the significant PNS mass loss and $\varphi_c$ keeps $\mathcal O(1)$ afterward.

-Regarding the Hamiltonian constraint violation, $||\mathcal H||_2$ is kept at $\mathcal O(10^{-7})$ before the first SS thanks to the Z4c formalism.
+Regarding the Hamiltonian constraint violation, $||\mathcal H||_2$ is kept at $\mathcal O(10^{-7})$ before the first SS with the help of the Z4c formalism.
 Even after we switch the calculation to the BSSN method, it stays at $\lesssim\mathcal O(10^{-2})$ without any drastic increase.

 \textit{Multi messenger signals.---}Next we discuss multi-messenger signals.

 We begin with the neutrino signals for representative models $B20m11$ and $B10m14$.
 Fig.~\ref{fig:LnuEnu} displays from top: the neutrino luminosity $L_\nu$; mean energy $\langle\epsilon_\nu\rangle$; and neutrino detection rate $\Gamma$ of IceCube (IC) \citep{abbasi11,salathe12} and Hyper-Kamiokande (HK) \citep{abe11,HK18}.
 The neutrino detection rate $\Gamma$ is evaluated in the same way as \citep{KurodaT22}.
 We assume a source distance of $D=10$\,kpc.
 In the right column, we plot a magnified view of the first SS in $B20m11$.